P-R-N-D/ENN-PyTorch/README.md

 > **Platform note**: many `deployment_full` backends are OS/driver/python dependent (e.g., CoreML on macOS, TensorRT on Linux/CUDA, ExecuTorch often lacks wheels for Python ≥3.12).
 If you only need ONNX export, installing `onnx` (and optionally `onnxruntime`) is usually sufficient.

-## Distributed training & inference (HSDP2)
+## Distributed training & inference (HSDP)

 STNet uses **FSDP2 (composable `fully_shard`)** for both training and inference on GPU/XPU.
-When running multi-node, STNet will prefer an **HSDP2-style 2D DeviceMesh**:
+When running multi-node, STNet will prefer an **HSDP-style 2D DeviceMesh**:

 - **Shard** within a node (across local GPUs)
 - **Replicate** across nodes (no cross-node parameter sharding)

 ### Heterogeneous nodes (different GPU counts)

-HSDP2 requires a rectangular 2D mesh (i.e., the same number of local ranks/GPUs per node).
+HSDP requires a rectangular 2D mesh (i.e., the same number of local ranks/GPUs per node).
 When nodes have different GPU counts, STNet will **automatically fall back to a 1D FSDP2 mesh** across all ranks.
 This keeps the run working (no hang/crash), but it does mean **parameters can be sharded across nodes** in the fallback mode.

 ### Mesh selection